runatlantis/atlantis/runatlantis.io/docs/stats.md

 | `atlantis_cmd_comment_apply_execution_success` | [counter](https://prometheus.io/docs/concepts/metric_types/#counter) | number of times when on commenting `atlantis apply` has run successfully. |

 ::: tip NOTE
-There are plenty of additional metrics exposed by atlantis that are not described above
+There are plenty of additional metrics exposed by atlantis that are not described above.
 :::